Eclipse-chasers wowed by partial solar eclipse visible over UK, Europe and North America

 Find out more about these filters in our guide on how to photograph solar activity.

-Sunspots or equivalent features provide a useful backdrop that allows you to visualise the Moon’s motion in its orbit.
+Sunspots or equivalent features provide a useful backdrop to visualise the Moon’s motion in its orbit.

 Find out more in our guide on how to observe a solar eclipse.